8.10 ACCEPTANCE AND TESTING

 1. The first check with the straightedge is made before saw cut.
 Straightedge is used to determine where full thickness of layer ends and tapered portion begins.
 Inspector shall require that saw cut be located in full thickness of layer.
 All of the layer extending beyond the saw cut, including tapered portion, is then removed.

-2. The second check with the straightedge is made after finishing machine has constructed the new layer, but before rolling.
+2. The second check with the straightedge is made after paver has constructed the new layer, but before rolling.
 Straightedge is used to locate irregularities in newly constructed layer and any irregularities found that must be corrected by hand tools.
 When straightedge indicates no high or low spots, compaction should be permitted with initial roller.

 3. The third check with the straightedge is across the joint between cold pavement and hot mixture after compacted with initial roller.
 This third check indicates whether the correct amount of material has been placed.
 For instance, if freshly rolled layer is too high, it indicates too much material has been placed.
 If freshly rolled layer is too low, it indicates not enough hot mixture has been placed.